José Calvo Sotelo: Aftermath

 Monument to Calvo Sotelo in Madrid.

-Anticommunist historian Brian Crozier explained the significance of the killing:
+Anti-communist historian Brian Crozier explained the significance of the killing:

 It is hard perhaps to convey the enormity of this deed, for it is almost impossible to transport it to other countries and different circumstances.
 Alec Douglas-Home kidnapped and murdered by Special Branch detectives?
 Senator Robert F. Kennedy kidnapped and murdered by the F.B.I.?
 Unthinkable, one might say.
 And that is the point: in Spain in the summer of 1936, the unthinkable had become normal.

 Anti-republican conspirators led by General Emilio Mola seized the moment, accelerating the military coup that had been plotted since the February election.
 According to Antony Beevor, Sotelo's assassination inadvertently caused many more people to support the coup than would otherwise have occurred.
 In 1960, Franco stated that the revolt would never have developed the strength necessary if not for the assassination.
 The uprising of part of the Army, starting with the Army of Africa in Melilla on 17 July 1936, under the assumed command of Generals Emilio Mola, Francisco Franco, Gonzalo Queipo de Llano and José Sanjurjo, marked the beginning of the Spanish Civil War.